AzureMentor/microsoft-graph-docs/concepts/query-parameters.md

 [Try in Graph Explorer][select-example]

+> [!IMPORTANT]
-> **Important:** In general, we recommend that you use `$select` to limit the properties returned by a query to those needed by your app.
+> In general, we recommend that you use `$select` to limit the properties returned by a query to those needed by your app.
 This is especially true of queries that might potentially return a large result set.
 Limiting the properties returned in each row will reduce network load and help improve your app's performance.
 >
 > In `v1.0`, some Azure AD resources that derive from [directoryObject](/graph/api/resources/directoryobject?view=graph-rest-1.0), like [user](/graph/api/resources/user?view=graph-rest-1.0) and [group](/graph/api/resources/group?view=graph-rest-1.0), return a limited, default subset of properties on reads.
 For these resources, you must use `$select` to return properties outside of the default set.